elap733/NBA-Injuries-Analysis/README.md

    *Fig.6: Word cloud of injury "notes" built from 2010-2019 NBA seasons transaction data*
 </p>

-There were literally hundreds of variations of injury notes and as such it was necessary to process the text prior to analysis.
+There were many unique variations of injury notes and as such it was necessary to process the text prior to analysis.
 For each note I extracted an injury "key word" (a specific body part), and then further group these "key words" into categories (body regions).
 Figure 7 below displays a stacked bar chart that breaks down missed games by injured "body region".
 For instance, "lower leg" encompasses shin, calf, tibia, ankle, and achilles injuries.
 It's clear that knee and lower leg injuries are the primary driver of missed games across all seasons, 2017 and 2018 included.
 The proportion of injuries appears relatively consistent across all seasons.

 ![Fig](https://github.com/elap733/NBA-Injuries-Analysis/blob/master/results/01_plots/stacked_bar_missed_games_all_injuries.png)
 *Fig.7: Count of **missed games (all injury durations)** each season, broken down by **affected body region**.
 [Note: excluded events related to personal reasons, rest, sickness; included only players averaging 10 minutes per game].*

-We can look at this in finer granuality by breaking down body regions in to body parts.
+We can look at injuries in finer granuality by breaking down body regions in to body parts.
 In Figure 8 below, I visually map the count of missed games to specific body parts.
 Circle size is proportional to the number of missed games.

 <img src="https://github.com/elap733/NBA-Injuries-Analysis/blob/master/results/01_plots/hor_bar_all_injuries2018.png" width="400"/><img src="https://github.com/elap733/NBA-Injuries-Analysis/blob/master/results/01_plots/body_map_all_injuries2018.png" width="400"/>

 *Fig.8: Mapping of 2018-2019 missed games to specific body parts.
 Circle size is proportional to number of missed games.
 [Note: excluded events related to personal reasons, rest, sickness; included only players averaging 10 minutes per game].*

+#### Injury Types - Serious Injuries

-If we limit our analysis to serious injuries (more than 15 games missed), in Figure 9 and Figure 10 below, not suprisingly we see that ankle, knee, and foot are the top injuries.
+We can also limit our analysis to serious injuries (more than 15 games missed).
+In Figure 9 and Figure 10 below, we see that ankle, knee, and foot account for the majority of serious injuries.

 ![Fig](https://github.com/elap733/NBA-Injuries-Analysis/blob/master/results/01_plots/stacked_bar_missed_games_serious_injuries.png)
 *Fig.9: Count of **missed games due to serious injuries** each season, broken down by **affected body region**.
 [Note: excluded events related to personal reasons, rest, sickness; included only players averaging 10 minutes per game].*